Skip to content

 Beckham vs Progressive: see your real number

-Plug your gross salary into our IRPF calculator and the tool runs both regimes side-by-side, so you can see exactly how much the 24% flat rate saves you over five years.
+Plug your gross salary into our IRPF calculator and the tool runs both regimes side-by-side, so you can see exactly how much the 24% flat rate saves you over five years - then pair it with our Valencia cost-of-living breakdown for the full picture.

 Compare Beckham and progressive IRPF on your salary